 Leadership Engagement: Empowering commanders to foster a culture of prevention and accountability

-Force preservation is essential to maintaining a lethal, ready force and safeguarding the wellbeing of Marines, Sailors and their families.
+Force preservation is essential to maintaining a lethal, ready force and safeguarding the wellbeing of Marines, Sailors, and their families.

 MCO 1500.60A - Force Preservation Council (FPC)